nikeshashar/not-reddit/README.md

 * Display posts that are rising
 * Display posts that are top
 * Display posts that are controversial
+* Users can edit their posts
+* Users can delete their posts
+* Users can edit their comments
+* Users can delete their comments
 * User page displays user's posts and comments
 * User can reply to comments
 * User can up and down vote comments and replies